Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Proof of Theorem .

 We apply this in the even coordinates with $c=\phi$ and in the odd co-ordinates with $c= \phi^{-1}$.
 The value of $\phi$ is chosen so that the corresponding difference operators now agree on both sets of coordinates.
 Different potential terms are created at odd or even co-ordinates, but these can be summed and then redistributed equally between all co-ordinates, which yields the constant $c_0$.
 The equivalent expressions for $c_0$ follow from the definition of $\phi$. \begin{Lemma} For all $\eta\in\{0,1\}^\Z$, for all $n\ge1$, $y_1\le\dots\le y_{2n}$ and $t\ge0$

 where $K^{(2n)}(t,y)$ is the anti-symmetric $2n\times2n$ matrix with entries $K_t(y_i,y_j)$ defined, for $i<j$, by

 \end{Lemma}

-\textbf{Proof of Lemma~\ref{lemma:emptyintervalpfaffian}.} We follow closely the arguments for the pure coalescing case, as in Lemma 3 of \cite{GPTZ:15}, and use the notation there for the cells $V_{2n}$ and parts of the boundary $\partial V_{2n}^{(i)}$.
-We point out here only the changes needed.
+\textbf{Proof of Lemma~\ref{lemma:emptyintervalpfaffian}.} We follow closely the arguments for the pure coalescing case, as in Lemma 7 of \cite{GPTZ:15}, pointing out the changes needed here but refer the reader to \cite{GPTZ:15} details.
+We recall the notation for the discrete cells $V_{2n}$ and their faces $(\partial V^{(i)}_{2n}: 1 \leq i \leq 2n-1)$, defined as follows: